Aizu cotton stole

 Photo by timon

-IIE Lab was established by acquiring looms from a closed-down textile manufacturer and reusing a building that was formerly a kindergarten.
-The company
+IIE Lab was born from acquiring looms from a weaving factory that went out of business and repurposing a building that was originally a kindergarten.

-The factory-run shop sells a wide variety of Aizu cotton products that will add a touch of color to your everyday life, including scarves, lap blankets, placemats, coasters, and more.
-They also
+At the factory-direct shop, you'll find a wide variety of Aizu cotton products, such as stoles, blankets, placemats, and coasters, that will add a touch of elegance to your everyday life.
+They

-have a capsule machine with "walnut buttons" made from Aizu cotton, making them perfect souvenirs.
+also have a gacha machine selling "covered buttons" made from Aizu cotton, making them perfect souvenirs.

 I actually bought a scarf and it was even more stylish than I imagined!